eProsima/Micro-XRCE-DDS-docs/docs/getting_started.rst

 Then, the `publisher client` is connected to the *Agent* `A`.
 This *Client* logs in a session with its *Client* key (0xAABBCCDD).

-..
-TODO: check the above sentence: "logs in a session".
-And in general the use of "log" and "login".

 At that moment, it can use all entities created related to this `client key`.
 Because all entities that it uses were successfully created by the `configurator client`, the `publisher client` can immediately publish to `DDS`.